 Women’s Fiction Books,

-Pressed together on crowded shelves, a work of Women’s Fiction can call out all day long, ‘pick me – pick me’ and readers walk on by.
+Pressed together on crowded shelves, works of Women’s Fiction can call out all day long, ‘pick me – pick me’ and readers walk on by.

 Why does someone who is actually looking for a book to read, walk on by?